FAQS

 How is the University addressing active attacker threats?

 DSS offers a 60-minute training to discuss what University Threat Assessment, Emergency Management, and Police are doing to prevent, prepare for and, if needed, respond to an active attacker event.
 This training is free and open to all students and faculty and to staff in the Academic and Medical Division.
 Participants will learn about Emergency Notifications, how to report concerning behavior, and easy-to-remember options for people who are faced with a violent situation.
-To request more information or to schedule a training, contact Rachel Slotter (Office of Emergency Management) at ras5zm@virginia.edu
+To request more information or to schedule a training, contact the Office of Emergency Management at uvaem@virginia.edu